DAGWorks-Inc/hamilton/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] PR has an informative and human-readable title
+- [ ] PR has an informative and human-readable title (this will be pulled into the release notes)
 - [ ] Changes are limited to a single goal (no scope creep)
 - [ ] Code can be automatically merged (no conflicts)
-- [ ] Code follows the standards laid out in the [TODO link to standards]()
+- [ ] Code passed the pre-commit check & code is left cleaner/nicer than when first encountered.
 - [ ] Passes all existing automated tests
 - [ ] Any _change_ in functionality is tested
 - [ ] New functions are documented (with a description, list of inputs, and expected output)
-- [ ] Placeholder code is flagged / future todos are captured in comments
+- [ ] Placeholder code is flagged / future TODOs are captured in comments
-- [ ] Project documentation has been updated (including the "Unreleased" section of the CHANGELOG)
+- [ ] Project documentation has been updated if adding/changing functionality.
 - [ ] Reviewers requested with the [Reviewers tool](https://help.github.com/articles/requesting-a-pull-request-review/) :arrow_right:

 ## Testing checklist

-### Python
+### Python - local testing

 - [ ] python 3.6
 - [ ] python 3.7